r3muxd/MonoGame/Documentation/tutorials/Audio_XNA.md

 Mobile platformns have a maximum of 32 sounds playing simultaneously.
 Dekstop platforms have a maximum of 256 sounds playing simultaneously.
-Consoles and other platforms have their own constraits, please look at the console sdk documentation for more information,
+Consoles and other platforms have their own constraints, please look at the console sdk documentation for more information,
 An [InstancePlayLimitException](T_MXFA_InstancePlayLimitException.md) exception is thrown if this limit is exceeded.